Thermodynamically consistent machine learning model for excess Gibbs energy: Discussion

-Several enabling technologies used within the work on HANNA merit to be highlighted, as they are useful far beyond the work described here: 1) Based on the convex envelope method (CEM), we have developed a new surrogate solver for determining LLE phase compositions that can be incorporated in the workflow of ML model training.
-2) By applying a geometric projection method, a model for predicting properties of binary mixtures can be seamlessly extended to multi-component mixtures without the need for additional parameters.
-3) Using the CEM for determining phase equilibria, we have overcome limitations of conventional phase equilibrium solvers and were able to robustly predict phase equilibria of different types for thousands of systems in an automated way.
+Several enabling technologies used within the work on HANNA merit to be highlighted, as they are useful far beyond the work described here: 1) Based on the convex envelope method (CEM), we have developed a new surrogate solver for determining LLE phase compositions that can be incorporated in the workflow of ML model training. \RB{2) Using the CEM to determine LLE, we have obtained phase-split predictions in a numerically robust and initialization-independent manner for thousands of systems in an automated workflow.
+Unlike conventional solvers, the CEM does not require careful initialization or phase-stability checks to identify the correct number of coexisting phases.} 3) By applying a geometric projection method, a model for predicting properties of binary mixtures can be seamlessly extended to multi-component mixtures without the need for additional parameters.

-HANNA represents a major advancement in predicting the thermodynamic properties of liquid mixtures.
-It will improve process design and optimization, and ease their application.
-Additionally, HANNA is highly interesting for material design, e.g., for identifying promising solvents for chemical reactions and separation processes like extraction, extractive distillation, absorption, and crystallization.
+HANNA represents a major advancement in predicting the thermodynamic properties of liquid mixtures. \RB{Because we release both the full model architecture and trained parameters as open source, process engineers can integrate HANNA directly into existing workflows and simulation software.
+Users who prefer to continue to use conventional thermodynamic models can, e.g., fit NRTL or UNIQUAC parameters to HANNA’s predictions.
+These fitted parameters can directly be used in established simulation frameworks without additional implementation effort, albeit typically with some loss in accuracy relative to the original HANNA predictions.
+A routine for fitting NRTL parameters to HANNA is also provided in MLPROP.} Additionally, HANNA is interesting for material design, e.g., for identifying promising solvents for chemical reactions and separation processes like extraction, extractive distillation, absorption, and crystallization.